IncludeSecurity/RTSPhuzz/README.md

 # includesec-boofuzz-rtsp

 Boofuzz-RTSP is a [boofuzz](https://github.com/jtpereyda/boofuzz)-based fuzzer for [RTSP](https://tools.ietf.org/html/rfc2326) servers.
 It connects as a client to target RTSP servers and fuzzes messages or sequences of messages.
-It's inital development by Include Security was sponsored by the Mozilla Open Source Support (MOSS) awards program (https://www.mozilla.org/en-US/moss/).
+It's inital development by Include Security was sponsored by the [Mozilla Open Source Support (MOSS) awards program](https://www.mozilla.org/en-US/moss/).
 It is provided as free and open unsupported software for the greater good of the maintainers and authors of RTSP services.

 # Usage